adamsilver/fdpb/01-a-registration-form.md

 Does the registration form need to collect first name, last name, email address and password?
 Are there better or alternative ways to ask for this information that simplifies the experience?

 In all likeliness you don't need to ask for the user's first and last name just to register.
 If you need that information later, for whatever reason, then ask for it then.
-By removing these fields, we've reduced the size of the form by 50%&mdash;without resorting to novel and problematic patterns.
+By removing these fields, we've reduced the size of the form by 50% - without resorting to novel and problematic patterns.

 ### No Password Sign In

 One way to avoid asking users for a password is to use the No Password Sign In pattern.
-It works be leveraging the security of email (that already has a password).
-Users enter just their email address, and the service sends a special login link to their inbox.
+It works by leveraging the security of email (which already has a password).
+Users only have to enter their email address and the service sends a special link to their inbox.
 Clicking it, logs the user into the service immediately.

 ![Medium No Password Sign In](.)